GSA/GitHub-Administration/README.md

 **If a member leaves GitHub who is the sole owner of the repository,  and the repository is not archived or transferred to someone else, it will be deleted.**

 <h2 id="reviewing-the-system-log">Reviewing the system log</h2>
   Users are respomnsible for reviewing their log file and reporting any unusual activity to the github admins.
 You can find guidance on accessing your security log at:  https://docs.github.com/en/github/authenticating-to-github/reviewing-your-security-log.
-Report any any usual activity to `gsa-gitHub.support@gsa.gov`
+Report any any usual activity to `gsa-github.support@gsa.gov`

 <h2 id="third-party-access">Third-party access</h2>